 - Grate the zucchini, onion, and shallots in a food processor.

-- In a bowl, mix rest of ingredients, except the canola oil.
+- In a bowl, mix the rest of the ingredients, except the canola oil.

 - Immediately stir in the zucchini, onion, and shallots.
 Mix well.